FabLab Safety & Tools

 e.
 Students with long hair must tie up their hair to avoid entanglement with rotating machinery.

 f.
-Certain laboratories and workshops required the use of additional safety equipment and Personal Protective Equipment (PPE) such as goggles, safety glasses, masks, gloves, ear plugs/earmuffs as instructed to protect against any workplace and machine hazards.
+Certain laboratories and workshops required the use of additional safety equipment and

 3. Eating and drinking are strictly prohibited in laboratories and workshops.